-David and Isabella Coolidge, and David Coolidge, Jr., continued to live at 114 Commonwealth until about 1904, when they all moved to the Hotel Somerset.
+David and Isabella Coolidge, and David Coolidge, Jr., continued to live at 114 Commonwealth during the 1902-1903 winter season, but moved thereafter to the Hotel Somerset.

 On May 31, 1904, 114 Commonwealth was purchased from David Coolidge by Francis Blackwell Forbes.
 He and his wife, Isabel (Clarke) Forbes, made it their home.
 They previously had lived at 65 Marlborough.

 Francis B. Forbes had been a partner in the Boston shipping firm of Russell & Company, and had spent a significant amount of his career in New York and China (two of his children were born in Shanghai).
 He was also a dedicated botanist and, with William Botting Hemsley, authored a book on the plants of China.

 The Forbeses’ four surviving unmarried children lived with them: Ethel Anna Forbes, Evelyn Forbes, Charles Stewart Forbes, and James Grant Forbes.
 Their daughter Isabel (Forbes) de Mimont and her husband, Albert Quentin de Mimont, lived at Chateau de La Houssaye, Seine et Marne, France.
 Their son Francis Murray Forbes and his wife, Marjorie (Cochrane) Forbes, lived in Wenham.
 F. Murray Forbes was a real estate dealer and a co-founder in 1897 of Cabot.
 Cabot & Forbes, real estate brokers and developers.